 What is a change of degree level?

 A degree level refers to whether you are pursuing a “Bachelor,” “Master,” or “Doctorate” degree or are a “non-degree” student.
-To see what degree level is currently reflected on your I-20, please review section four on the first page of your I-20.
+Your I-20 (F-1 students) or DS-2019 (J-1 students) will show what your current degree level is.

 When should I seek a change of degree level?